Spinal Cord Compression

 What is spinal cord compression?

-The spinal cord is a bundle of nerves.
-It is found in the bones of the spine (vertebrae) and sends messages from the brain to other parts of the body.
-Spinal cord compression occurs when there is pressure on an area of the spinal cord.
-This can be caused by cancer cells that have spread to the bones around the spinal cord (vertebrae) or by a tumor in the area of the spinal cord.
+Spinal cord compression happens when there is pressure on an area of the spinal cord.
+This can be caused by cancer cells that have spread to the vertebrae, or by a tumor near the spinal cord.

 Spinal cord compression is an oncologic emergency, which is a serious health problem caused by the cancer itself or its treatment.
 Oncologic emergencies need to be treated right away.